Mausam100/Amaya/README.md

-# Project Overview

-Welcome to our café's web application, a dynamic platform featuring interactive elements like a circular menu, a captivating gallery, a music button, a loader, and an explore overlay.
-This application is crafted using React for its robust component architecture and Tailwind CSS for sleek, responsive styling.

 <h1>3D Project Overview</h1>

 <p>Welcome to our café's 3D web application—a cutting-edge platform with a user-friendly interface featuring a circular menu, stunning gallery, music control, loading animation, and explore overlay.
 Developed using React for its modular architecture and styled with Tailwind CSS for a modern, responsive design.
 The application leverages 3D capabilities to enhance user interaction and visual appeal.</p>